 Steve Jobs famously said that people don’t know what they want until you show it to them.
 But, if no one knew what they wanted until others started using it, how would new solutions get traction in the first place?

-In 1991, Geoffrey Moore’s Crossing the Chasm introduced marketers to the five customer groups part of any market.
-Although Steve Jobs was right in saying that most customers won’t know what they want until it becomes popular, two of these groups will.
+While Steve Jobs was right in saying that most customers won’t know what they want until it has become popular, two of these groups will.

 As leaders, early adopters have a great understanding of the technology landscape both inside and outside of their company.
 They also have a higher tolerance for risk and a greater ability to see the potential of new technology than most of their colleagues.

-We typically recognize early adopters by these signs:
+We typically recognize early adopters by these traits:

-- They exert some kind of technological leadership in their companies (although they may not be in a leadership position);
+- They exert some sort of technological leadership in their companies (although they might not be in a leadership position).

 - They will use a product that isn’t complete.

-Early adopters are, by definition, early customers of a company, product, or technology that can also be likened to a trendsetter.
+Early adopters are, by definition, early customers of a company, product, or technology that can also be likened to trendsetters.
 They are not a social club or a personality type.

 It’s important to understand that (being an early adopter) it’s not a personality type, so we get lost, especially in the tech scene, people assume that ‘people who are early adopters and get the new iPhones are the same people that go and try the new coffee shop’ and that’s not true. – Brant Cooper, Lean Entrepreneur Author and Entrepreneur